Free Kitchen Hacks eBook

 Add the Dry Ingredients Next

 Now, here comes the next act – your dry ingredients!
-Slowly introduce the heat-treated flour, cocoa powder, and salt to the mix, like welcoming new friends to the party.
+Slowly introduce the heat-treated flour, cocoa powder, and salt to the mix.

-Fear not, this crumbly mixture is a crucial step in the grand scheme of brownie batter brilliance—the magic moment before transformation!
+Fear not, this crumbly mixture is a crucial step in the grand scheme of brownie batter brilliance—it’ll transform in the next step!

 Adding cocoa powder and salt to a mixing bowl to make brownie batter